brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

 - The `lifecycle_APP_NAME.py` is responsible for performing lifecycle actions on the application using the lifecycle hooks of the StarlingX Platform.

-The files created by the generator will have empty implementations and are up to the developer to implement everything that is necessary for the application to run as intended.
+The files created by the generator will have empty implementations and is up to the developer to implement everything that is necessary for the application to run as intended.